10 Pros and Cons of Living in Chicago

 Chicago Illinois

 Are you wondering if a move to Chicago is right for you?
-As the nation’s third largest city, there are plenty of people who agree that it’s a great place to live.
-But what are the pros and cons of living in Chicago, and how can you be sure it’ll be the right fit for you?
+As the nation’s third largest city, there are plenty of people who think that it’s a great place to live.
+But what is Chicago like?
+What are the pros and cons of living in Chicago, and how can you be sure it’ll be the right fit for you?
 Before you say yay or nay to the Windy City, get acquainted with some fun Chicago facts and explore the pros and cons of living here.

 Fun Facts You Should Know About Chicago